Hannover Medical School (MHH)

 - April 1992 - August 1996 Senior Physician and Head of the Department of Neuroradiology, Institute of Diagnostic Radiology at the University Hospital Cologne.

-- June 2004 Appointment as Extraordinary Professor in Neuroradiology.
+- June 2004 Extraordinary Professorship in Neuroradiology.

-- Since April 2007 Head of the Department of Adult and Pediatric Diagnostic, Interventional Neuroradiology at the Hannover Medical School.
+- Since April 2007 Head of the Department of Adult and Pediatric Interventional Neuroradiology at the Hannover Medical School.

-- Metabolic, microstructural and functional MRI examinations.
+- Metabolic, microstructural and functional MRI scanning.

 Positions in Scientific Societies and Organizations